monsoonmaelstrom/book2/book2.md

 “Did you know your brother’s a surprisingly good actor?”
 I ask Gavin as we walk.
 “He plays the part of ‘angry man with brick’ pretty convincingly.”

 “Can’t say I’m surprised.
-So you were right then?
+So you were right, then?
 Someone was watching the building?”

 “Yeah.
 Although they didn’t seem to know who Giorgi was.
 At least not by sight.”